janosgyerik/software-testing-notes/unit-testing/README.md

 Common principles, examples, DOs and DONTs.

-## Why should you write unit test at all?
+## Why should you write unit tests at all?

 - How do you know your code actually works without running tests?
   + You don't.
 You need to test.
 And re-test.
-Again and again.
+Again, and again.

 - Repeating manual tests is extremely inconvenient.
   Manual testing leads to skipping some steps due to laziness.
   It's a real hazard, leading to releasing not fully tested code.

 - Re-running automated tests is a nobrainer.
-It's easy, fast, highly satisfying, huge relief, great comfort.
+It's easy, fast, highly satisfying, a huge relief, and great comfort.

 ## Why should you write unit tests first before code?

-Writing tests first is the only sensible way to develop software.
+Writing tests first is *the only sensible way* to develop software.

 - By writing tests first, you ensure testability
-  + It's typically hard to add tests later
+  + It's harder to add tests later

-- By writing tests first, you ensure loose coupling
+- Writing tests first naturally leads to loose coupling
   + Tightly coupled code is hard to test.
-Writing the tests first precludes tight coupling
+Writing the tests first drives you to loose coupling

 ## A simple action plan